marios2019/deep_learning_dev_environment/cluster_doc.md

 #SBATCH -e res_%j.err      # File to which STDERR will be written
 #SBATCH -J sshd            # Job name
 #SBATCH --partition=defq   # Partition to submit to
+#SBATCH --qos=normal       # Priority queue to submit to
 #SBATCH --ntasks=1         # Number of tasks
 #SBATCH --cpus-per-task=2  # Number of cores per task
 #SBATCH --gres=gpu:1       # Number of GPUs